TravelingBack to Category View

 - Wipe personal tray tables

-- Avoid the use of airline-provided pillows
+- Avoid the use of airline-provided pillows and blankets

 - Request that other passengers not consume peanut/tree nut-containing products